AdaCore/gnatstudio/docs/users_guide/extending.rst

   >>> execfile ("test.py")

 Python supports named parameters.
-Most functions exported by GPS define names for their parameters, so you can use this Python feature to make your scripts more readable.
+Most functions exported by GNAT Studio define names for their parameters, so you can use this Python feature to make your scripts more readable.
 (A notable exception are functions that allow a variable number of parameters.)
 Using named parameters, you can specify